cs3org/OCM-API/IETF-OCM.md

 * "content-length"      - message size

 The signature parameters MUST include `created` and `keyid`.
-Freshness and replay protection are anchored on `created` (see Verification Requirements).
+Freshness is anchored on `created` (see Verification Requirements);
+`created` bounds how long a captured signature stays acceptable, but does not by itself detect replay within that window (see Section 7.2.2 of [RFC9421]).
 The `keyid` value MUST be equal to the `kid` value of the corresponding key in the signer's JWK Set (see [Keys and Algorithms](#keys-and-algorithms)).